-The birthplace of both Christianity and Judaism, Palestine is viewed as one of the most sacred places on earth by millions.
-However the tense relationship between Israelis and Palestinians continues to influence many economic and technological issues.
+The birthplace of both Christianity and Judaism, Palestine is viewed as one of the most sacred places on Earth by millions.
+However, the tense relationship between Israelis and Palestinians continues to influence many economic and technological issues.

-If you’re travelling to Palestine, be aware that local networks are operating only at 2G.
+If you’re traveling to Palestine, be aware that local networks are operating only at 2G.
 It’s possible to get coverage in some areas from Israeli providers, but coverage is unreliable and in some areas appears not to exist at all.
 Palestine is one of the countries where a local prepaid SIM card might not be your most advisable option for the best rates on data, texts and calls.
-However, you can get a starter pack with 1GB of data, good for 30 days for ILS78 (US$22.14).Prices last updated 10/08/2017
+However, you can get a starter pack with 1GB of data, good for 30 days, for ILS78 (US$22.14).Prices last updated 10/08/2017

 Palestine’s lack of network coverage